 Shit Ezra Says

 Achiever.
 Thinker.
 Wanker.
-Cofounder and CTO at Paystack.
+Cofounder at Paystack.

 Read this first